Abeilles14/Pong/README.md

 # Pong
-A Python Pong game created with 2D graphics and Pygame
+A Python Pong game created with 2D graphics and Pygame to learn simple game logic and familiarize with Python syntax